hontz1/openwrt/README.md

             option disabled '1'

- 2. edit + add to wifi-device section in /etc/config/wireless    , otherwhise the used mac makes the wifi instable.
+ 3. edit + add to wifi-device section in /etc/config/wireless    , otherwhise the used mac makes the wifi instable.

-        option macaddr '00:A2:....:38'    ---> use the wlan_mac one from the sticker of your w303v B in device section.
+        option macaddr '00:A2:....:38'    ---> use the wlan_mac one from the sticker -1 in the last number of your w303v B in device section.       sticker('00:A2:...:39' --> use '00:A2:...:38')

         (maybe disable - option wmm 0 - will improve stability -  + also try  - option htmode 'ht40' -  + select a fixed - option channel [1-11] -  )

+ 4. optional - edit + add /lib/wifi/broadcom.sh try some settings e.g. wmm, htmode, and hwmode manually because of lack in the driver. (makes the device more stable)

+        #       config_get hwmode "$device" hwmode
+        #       config_get htmode "$device" htmode
+        local doth=0
+        local wmm=0
+        local hwmode=11n
+        local htmode=HT40

 # openwrt 21.02-0 RC4